deeporiginbio/deeporigin-client/docs/how-to/managed-data/write-data.md

     )
     ```

 ### Write numeric data

-We can write a number to a cell in a database that is of type `integer` or type `float` using:
+Run the following to write a numeric value to a cell in a database:

 === "CLI"